TV Meteorologist

 I live in Tanzania in East Africa.
 I was driving through Sumbawanga in the west of the country and I think I saw a double tornado.
 We have dust devils, but I've never heard of tornados.
 Please let me know if I can send you the photos to confirm?

-Asked by Hally over 10 years ago
+Asked by Hally about 11 years ago

 Hi, Hally.
 Multiple tornadoes can occur within one thunderstorm complex.
 I would do a Google search for some pictures.